 “and that Deloitte and SAP have a “winning solution, a proven implementation approach, and the strong project team needed to meet” the County’s requirements.”

 Deloitte’s implementation approach is not proven.
 Who has independently verified it or proved it?
 I have seen several of their implementation approach documents and was completely nonplussed.
 I noticed several parts of it is actually directed around pulling as many billing hours as possible from the account.
 So, I am not sure I would call it purely an implementation approach.
 It is more of a hybrid implementation/billing maximization approach.
 All of the implementation steps can be found in books on the topic.
 I will leave the winning solution statement alone, as it speaks for itself.

 Does Deloitte Have an Unlimited Talent Base?

 The problem with Deloitte’s statements is that they imply an unlimited reservoir of talent.
-As I stated, much of their talent is committed.
+As I stated, much of their talent is committed to existing clients.
 New projects are staffed by what the assigned partner can find available or can hire permanent or as a contractor.
 Marin County makes the point in their lawsuit that Deloitte lacked the resources with the knowledge of SAP to make the project a success.
 However, the idea that Deloitte will always have the talent for a new project assumes that they would say “no” to work if they lacked the human resources.
 However, Deloitte would never do this.
 Here is why.

 Why Consulting Companies Do Not Say “No” To Work